 Responsible Care® is a registered trademark of American Chemistry Council, Inc.

-DuPont and Environmental Defense collaborate on a framework for the responsible development, production, use and disposal of nano-scale materials.
-The intent of this framework is to define a systematic and disciplined process that can be used to identify, manage and reduce potential health, safety and environmental risks of nano-scale materials across all lifecycle stages.
-These materials hold great promise for new applications in materials, energy, medicine and other fields.
+DuPont and Environmental Defense collaborated to develop the Nano Risk Framework for the responsible development, production, use and disposal of nano-scale materials.
+This framework defines a systematic and disciplined process that can be used to identify, manage and reduce potential health, safety and environmental risks of nano-scale materials across all lifecycle stages.
+These materials exhibit great promise for new applications in materials, energy, medicine and other fields.
 The Framework has been widely cited as best practice for industry and valuable input for government policy.
 It continues to be downloaded globally.
 The Framework is available at: www.nanoriskframework.org.

 DuPont Stakeholder Groups